Opentrons/ot3-firmware/README.md

 ## Setup

-To setup this directory to run on a nucleo board, you should run:
+To setup this directory to run on an STMG4 nucleo board, you should run:

 1. `cmake --preset=cross .`
 2. `cmake --build ./build-cross --target <TARGET>`

+To setup this directory to run on an STML5 nucleo board, you should run:

+1. `cmake --preset=cross-pipettes .`
+2. `cmake --build ./build-cross-pipettes --target <TARGET>`

+### Note
+The `cross-pipettes` preset should _only_ be used for pipette subproject targets as that is the only subproject to support the L5 board at this time.

 To setup this directory to run tests, you should run: